sdamghan/Hadoop_Lucene_Stack_Overflow/README.md

 # Lucene_Hadoop_Stack_Overflow

 Unzip dataset.zip and then create a Java project.
-RUN!
+RUN!!